Engine bearings, are just a vessel, that allows, a controlled number of events to happen.

-Engine bearings should always be replaced when you are rebuilding an engine.
-Consequently, Heat, pressure, chemical attack, abrasion and loss of lubrication; can all contribute to deterioration of the engine bearings.
 So, All bearings will show some degree of wear.
-But, A close examination of the old bearings may reveal other problems.
+But, a close examination of the old bearings, may reveal other problems.

-So, Pin bushings are commonly called small end bushings.
-They provide relative motion of the piston from the connecting rod.
-Consequently, Pin bushings are mounted in the small end of the connecting rod.
+So, pin bushings, are commonly called small end bushings.
+They provide relative motion of the piston, from the connecting rod.
+Also, located at the small end of the rod.

 Bearing lubrication is critical from the second the engine turns over until it is shut down.